Buddy Miles Express

-The Buddy Miles Express was a musical group fronted by American drummer/vocalist Buddy Miles.
-It was formed after the 1968 breakup of Miles's earlier group Electric Flag.
-They released four albums.
+The Buddy Miles Express was a musical group fronted by American drummer and vocalist Buddy Miles.
+It was formed after the 1968 breakup of Miles's earlier group, Electric Flag.
+They released a total of four albums.

 Background

 1968

 The Buddy Miles Express was formed after the Electric Flag, of which Miles was a member, broke up in 1968.
 The group also contained four other former Electric Flag members.
 Billboard announced in its October 12 issue that the group had signed to Mercury Records and was to record under the direction of Lou Reizner, the head of Mercury's London operation.
 Miles also recruited Jim McCarty, whom he had contacted on the west coast.
 McCarty had been with Mitch Ryder and the Detroit Wheels.
 He accepted Miles' offer as he wanted to work with a band that had that "big sound" with its horn section.

-In the November 16, 1968 issue of Billboard that the group to make its first appearance in New York for a benefit concert for Biafra at Bill Grahams Fillmore East.
+In the November 16, 1968, issue of Billboard that the group to make its first appearance in New York for a benefit concert for Biafra at Bill Grahams Fillmore East.
 The Express were announced as the headline act.

 Their debut album Expressway to Your Skull was released on Mercury SR 61196 in 1968.
 The liner notes for the album were written by Jimi Hendrix.
 The November 30 issue of Billboard picked "Train" and "Spot On The Wall" as fuel for the group's chart rise.
 The single for the album, "Train", was produced by Lou Reizner.